fairmath/fherma-challenges/ibm-substring-matching/description.md

 1. The trivial way is to check (by comparing each letter of $s$ with the respective letter of $T$) whether $s$ appears in $T$ at position $i=1,2,\ldots, n-k$, which leads to an overall runtime of $O(nk)$.
 2. A more efficient algorithm named after its authors Knuth-Morris-Pratt (KMP) achieves the much better runtime of $O(n+k)$.
 This is optimal since every algorithm needs to at least read $T$ and $s$ (assuming no preprocessing).
 3. If we allow probabilistic algorithms we can compute a hash value $H(s)$ and compare it to the hashes computed on a sliding window $H(T[i:i+k])$, for $i=1,2,\ldots, n-k$.
 If $H(T[i+1:i+k+1])$ can be computed from $H(T[i:i+k])$ in $O(1)$ (for example, a CRC) this leads to a running time of $O(n+k)$.
 4. Another approach for substring matching is to use a non-deterministic finite automaton (NDFA).
 A NDFA can be thought of a state-machine with states and rules defining how the NDFA translates from one state to another based on the input it sees.
 Here there are $k$ states corresponding to the $k$ prefixes of $s$, and when in state $i$ and depending on the next letter $T[c]$ read from $T$ the automaton moves to the states that correspond to states that correspond to prefixes of $s$ that end at $T[c]$.
 NDFAs can in fact match more than just strings, they can match a subset of regular expression, for example the '*','+' operators.

-These methods were already studied under FHE (see for example, [1,2]).
+These NDFA methods have already been studied under FHE (see the Useful Links section for more details)

-For this challenge you will need to develop `strstr(words, wordSize, T, n)` - a function that gets several encrypted strings `words`, their sizes `wordSize`, and a text  `T`  (`wordSize`, `T`, and its size are given in cleartext).
-Note that unlike the C version this function gets a **batch** of strings (possibly of different sizes) to look for in `T`.
-The function should return for each string in the batch the first positions where it appears in `T` (or -1 if it doesn't).
+For this challenge, you need to implement `strstr(words, wordSize, T)`, a function that takes multiple encrypted strings (`words`), their corresponding sizes (`wordSize`), and a text (`T`), where `wordSize` and `T` are provided in cleartext.
+Unlike the C version, this function processes a batch of strings, which may vary in length.
+For each string in the batch, the function should return the position of its first occurrence in `T`, or `-1` if it is not found.

-[1] Genise, N., Gentry, C., Halevi, S., Li, B., Micciancio, D. (2019).
-Homomorphic Encryption for Finite Automata.
-In: Galbraith, S., Moriai, S. (eds) Advances in Cryptology – ASIACRYPT 2019.
-ASIACRYPT 2019.
-Lecture Notes in Computer Science(), vol 11922.
-Springer, Cham. https://doi.org/10.1007/978-3-030-34621-8_17

-[2] Charlotte Bonte and Ilia Iliashenko.
-2020.
-Homomorphic String Search with Constant Multiplicative Depth.
-In Proceedings of the 2020 ACM SIGSAC Conference on Cloud Computing Security Workshop (CCSW'20).
-Association for Computing Machinery, New York, NY, USA, 105–117. https://doi.org/10.1145/3411495.3421361

 ## Challenge info